No items found.

 Less

 Bartha_contemporary is delighted to present the first solo exhibition by Annika Thiems (b.
 1991), entitled On wings (or almost), on view from March 5 to April 5 2026.
 Conceived in response to Méret Oppenheim’s print series Parapapillonneries (1976), the exhibition unfolds as an inquiry into absurdity, surrealism, and psychoanalytic thought.
-The new sculptures gesture toward the repressed: futile attempts at containment and order, like an insect evading the pin.
+The new sculptures perform futile attempts at emotional containment—unruly butterflies rising with their cases.

 Fifty years after the publication of Parapapillonneries, this response echoes the butterflies’ refusal of prettiness and coherence, their insistence on individuality and contradiction.
 Oppenheim’s radical legacy—her rejection of expectation, discipline, and obedience—forms a critical lineage for Thiems’s practice.
-In this space, the psyche is not something to be decoded but encountered: messy, unpredictable, and perpetually volatile.
+The new sculptures expose the absurdity of their own coping mechanisms, such as obsessive order or protective layers.
+The butterfly – or psyche in ancient Greek – becomes a force to be encountered rather than controlled: unpredictable, fascinating, and perpetually transforming.

 German artist Annika Thiems lives and works in London.
 Her work has been presented internationally across visual art and performance contexts, including the Victoria & Albert Museum, Tate Britain, and has recently been featured in The World of Interiors.